 Treacher Collins syndrome is a birth defect characterized by a range of distinctive craniofacial anomalies that can affect the eyes, ears, cheeks, palate and jaw.
 Children with this condition may require a series of surgeries over years.
 Depending on the severity, the condition may require surgical techniques including airway reconstruction, cheek reconstruction, jaw reconstruction, ear reconstruction and cleft palate repair.

 The pediatric plastic surgery and craniofacial teams at The Children's Hospital of Philadelphia are among the most experienced in the world in caring for children with Treacher Collins syndrome.
 Watch this video to learn more about the treatment options available.

 Topics Covered: Treacher Collins Syndrome

-Related Centers and Programs: Craniofacial Program, Neonatal Craniofacial Program, Division of Plastic and Reconstructive Surgery
+Related Centers and Programs: Craniofacial Program, Neonatal Craniofacial Program, Division of Plastic, Reconstructive and Oral Surgery